limefrogyank/siunitx-pcc/speech.md

 In siunitx, numbers are formatted in many ways as well.
 For ease of reading, the default is to apply small spacing between groups of three numbers when the number is longer than 4 digits.
 However, the speech generator treats the space as starting a new number.
-But there are other problems
+But there are other problems:

 - Spacing treated as new numbers
 - Uncertainty with parentheses vs +-